 - ‘Surface water drainage’ starts with activities that physically disrupt the surface and near-surface materials (vegetation, topsoil, weathered rock).
 Medium- to long-term cumulative effects are possible for watercourses within and downstream of development.
 Activities may include construction of walls and drains, interception of , realignment of streams, and groundwater extraction for CSG production or underground coal mining leading to of land surface.

 - ‘Operational water management’ is triggered by modification of surface water systems to allow storage, disposal, processing and use of extracted water.
 Potential effects are likely to be in the medium to long term and include impacts on watercourses within and downstream of operations.

 Many activities related to coal resource development may cause local or on-site changes to surface water or groundwater.
 These are not considered explicitly in because they are assumed to be adequately managed by site-based risk management and mitigation procedures, and are unlikely to result in .

 Based on the licence conditions as summarised in the relevant environmental impact assessments, it was assumed that no water used in coal resource development is released back into the stream network.

 This schematic diagram is not drawn to scale.
 CSG = coal seam gas

 - How could coal resource development result in hydrological changes?

 - What are the potential hydrological changes?

-- What are the potential impacts of the hydrological changes?
+- What are the potential impacts of additional coal resource development on ecosystems?